odo is a CLI tool for creating applications on Kubernetes and

 A project is your source code, tests, and libraries organized in a separate single unit.

 A service is software that your component links to or depends on.
-Examples of services: MariaDB, Jenkins, MySQL.
+Examples of services: MariaDB, MySQL.

 A portable file responsible for your entire reproducable development environment.